MathieuNls/bianca/bianca.md

 # Introduction

-Software maintenance activities such as debugging and feature enhancement are known to be challenging and costly [@Pressman2005].
-Studies have shown that the cost of software maintenance can reach up to 70\% of the overall cost of the software development life cycle [@HealthSocial2002].
-Much of this is attributable to several factors including the increase in software complexity, the lack of traceability between the various artifacts of the software development process, the lack of proper documentation,  and the unavailability of the original developers of the systems.

-Research in software maintenance has evolved over the years to include areas like mining bug repositories, bug analysis, prevention, and reproduction.
+Research in software maintenance continues to evolve to include areas like mining bug repositories, bug analytics, and bug prevention and reproduction.
 The ultimate goal is to develop techniques and tools to help software developers detect, correct, and prevent bugs in an effective and efficient manner.

-One particular line of research focuses on the problem of preventing the introduction of bugs by detecting risky commits.
-The state of the art approaches consists of adapting statistical models built based on heuristics.
-These techniques for one project to another project [@Lo2013; @Nam2013].
-In addition, as noted by Lewis _et al._ [@Lewis2013] and Johnson _et al._ [@Johnson2013], techniques based solely on statistical models are perceived by developers as black box solutions.
-Developers are less likely to trust the output of these tools.
+One particular (and growing) line of research focuses on the problem of preventing the introduction of bugs by detecting risky commits (preferably before the commits reach the central repository).
+Recent approaches (e.g., [@Lo2013; @Nam2013]) rely on training models  based on  code and process metrics (e.g., code complexity, experience of the developers, etc.) that are used to classify  new commits as risky or not.
+Metrics, however, may vary from one project to another, hindering the reuse of these models.
+In addition, these techniques operate within single projects only, despite the fact many large projects share dependencies such as the reuse of common libraries.
+This makes them vulnerable to similar faults [REF].
+A solution to a bug provided by the developers of one project may help fix a bug that occur in another (and dependant) project.
+Moreover, as noted by Lewis _et al._ [@Lewis2013] and Johnson _et al._ [@Johnson2013], techniques based solely on metrics are perceived by developers as black box solutions because they do not provide any insights on the causes of the risky commits and ways to improving them.
+As a result, developers are less likely to trust the output of these tools.

 In this paper, we propose a novel bug prevention approach at commit-time, called BIANCA (Bug Insertion ANticipation by Clone Analysis at commit time).
-BIANCA .
-To achieve this, that assesses these challenges by using dependency analysis and clone detection to prevent bug insertion at commit-time.
-More specifically, BIANCA lies on the idea that complex software systems are not monolithic; they have dependencies.
-Software systems sharing the same dependencies are likely to perform related tasks and, therefore, share misunderstandings leading to defect introduction.
+BIANCA does not use metrics to assess whether or not an upcoming commit is risky.
+Instead, it relies on code clone detection techniques by extracting code blocks from upcoming commits and comparing them to  those of known defect-introducing commits.

+One particular aspect of BIANCA is its ability to  detect risky commits not only by comparing them to commits of a single project but also to those belonging to other projects that share common dependencies.
+This is important because complex software systems are not designed in a monolithic way.
+They have dependencies that make them vulnerable to similar faults.
 For example, Apache BatchEE [@TheApacheSoftwareFoundation2015] and GraphWalker [@Graphwalker2016] both depend on JUNG (Java Universal Network/Graph Framework) [@JoshuaOMadadhain].
 BatchEE provides an implementation of the jsr-352 (Batch Applications for the Java Platform) specification [@ChrisVignola2014] while GraphWalker is an open source model-based testing tool for test automation.
 These two systems are designed for different purposes.
 BatchEE is used  to do batch processing in Java, whereas GraphWalker is used to design unit tests using a graph representation of code.
-Nevertheless, Apache BatchEE and GraphWalker both rely on JUNG.
-The developers of these projects made similar mistakes while building upon JUNG.
-The issue reports Apache BatchEE #69 and  GraphWalker #44 indicate that the developers of these projects made similar mistakes when using the graph visualization of JUNG.
+Nevertheless, because both Apache BatchEE and GraphWalker rely on JUNG, the developers of these projects made similar mistakes when building upon JUNG.
+The issue reports Apache BatchEE #69 and  GraphWalker #44 indicate that the developers of these projects made similar errors when using the graph visualization component of JUNG.
+To detect commits across projects, BIANCA resorts to project dependency analysis.

+Another advantage of BIANCA is that it uses commits that are used to fix previous defect-introducing commits to provide guidance to the developers on how improve risky commits.
+This way, BIANCA goes one step further than existing techniques by providing a practical way on how to fix (or at least to reason about) risky commits.

 The remaining parts of this paper are organized as follows.
-In section \ref{sec:relwork}, we present works related to ours.
-Sections \ref{sec:bianca} and  \ref{sec:exp} present the BIANCA approach and its validation, respectively.
+In Section \ref{sec:relwork}, we present related work.
+Sections \ref{sec:bianca} and  \ref{sec:exp} are dedicated to presenting the BIANCA approach and its evaluation.
 Then, Sections \ref{sec:threats}, \ref{sec:conclusion} and, \ref{sec:discuss} assess the threats to validity, present the key lessons learned and, a conclusion accompanied with future work, respectively.

 # Related Work {#sec:relwork}